LandSandBoat/lsb-wiki/Server-installation-setup---misc.-(updates,-common-issues,-etc.)-[Windows-10].md

 ## 3. Prepare the database:

-1. Execute HeidiSQL and click on "New" (bottom left) then name your session as you wish > Password: Password previously saved from the MariaDB installation > Open > right click on it (left) > Create new > Database > name it "tpzdb" > OK.
+1. Execute HeidiSQL and click on "New" (bottom left) then name your session as you wish > Password: Password previously saved from the MariaDB installation > Open > right click on the freshly created/named session (left) > Create new > Database > name it "tpzdb" > OK.

 2. Select "tpzdb" > File > Run SQL file... > select every .sql file from the \topaz\sql folder > Open > click on "Refresh" (F5) once everything is done.
 Alternatively, you can run the Database_initial_setup.bat file located in the \topaz\tools folder.